apollographql/apollo-client/docs/source/caching/cache-interaction.md

 });
 ```

-…and you requested a todo before with an id of `5`, then you can read that todo out of your cache with the following:
+If a previously executed query cached a `Todo` object with an `id` of `5`, you can
+read that object from your cache with the following `readFragment` call:

 ```js
 const todo = client.readFragment({